Critical Thinking introduces you to useful perspectives:

 For those who are preparing for interviews to study at Oxford or Cambridge, for example, or for interviews for jobs, we provide guidance as well as practice in interviewing.

 International Students (Full-time): £2050

 A booking fee of £500 must be paid upon confirmation from OSE of acceptance.
 This amount is non‐refundable but will be deducted from the tuition fee.

 Breakfast, lunch and dinner every day (including any evening meals at local restaurants)

-Transfer between course locations where courses are spent in alternate locations, including accommodation and meals (as detailed above)
+Transfer between course locations when courses are taught in alternate locations, including accommodation and meals

 Academically related evening activities, including entrance fees